Contax: Lenses for Yashica/Kyocera-built cameras

-Lenses for SLR models
+Lenses for 35 mm SLR models

 These cameras used the "C/Y" lens mount, short for "Contax/Yashica": Yashica being the lower-end consumer brand SLR system made by Yashica/Kyocera that shared its lens mount with Contax SLRs.
 Zeiss lenses in the C/Y mount came in either AE or MM varieties.
 MM lenses were more recent, with a setting that allowed the camera to select the aperture as part of its autoexposure system, while the older AE lenses did not.
 There was often no difference between an older AE and a newer MM lens apart from this feature.
 Sometimes, the older AE lens may be worth more on the used market because it may be a Germany-made example, while the newer lens may be Japan-made, despite their optical formula and build quality being identical.

 In addition, with the use of an optional adaptor (special ordered from Kyocera), Hasselblad V-series lenses including C, CF, CFE, CFI, F and FE can also be used on Contax C/Y mount cameras.

-Distagon T* 15/3.5 – Superwide lenses.
-This model had also been ordered by both Leitz and Nikon and was adapted to be used on their own SLR cameras.

-F-Distagon T* 16/2.8 – Fisheye lens.